dextercai/pergola_helm/README.md

 # pergola_helm
-an helm repo to deploy flight server which is alternative for vatsim private fsd
+a helm repo to deploy flight server which is alternative for private fsd